Honest Burgers COVID-19 Policy

-An increased hand wash policy is also in place for all team members.
+An increased hand wash policy is also in place for employees.
 Employees are to wash their hands every 20 minutes.
-An audible alarm has been provided in each restaurant which will sound every 20 minutes, to remind our teams to wash their hands.
+An audible alarm has been provided in each restaurant which will sound every 20 minutes, to remind staff to wash their hands.

 When arriving all employees with a mobile phone must clean their phones at the first sanitiser station.
 This includes taking any phone cover off and cleaning both phone and cover.
-The employees have the option to have phones with them during shifts, in case they need to be contacted for emergencies.
+The employees also have the option to have phones with them during shifts.
+In case they need to be contacted for emergencies.

-In an emergency, for example, a fire or break-in, people do not have to stay 1m+ apart if it would be unsafe.
+In an emergency, for example, a fire or break-in, people do not have to stay 1m apart if it would be unsafe.
 Normal emergency procedures of the restaurant are to be followed.
 People involved in the provision of assistance to others should pay particular attention to sanitation measures immediately afterwards, including washing hands.